Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Results and discussion

-Lastly, we delineate the effect of cross-sectional area reduction on the characteristics of the ST-MTJ and contrasted with the UT-MTJ\cite{MTJS1,MTJS2}.
-As expected, at larger sizes, the current density is constant with the area (Fig.~\ref{fig:size}(a)).
-However, at smaller scales, the pronounced discretization of traverse energy levels result in the reduction of charge current density.
-The cross-sectional area dependence of the TMR in the ST-MTJ device is contrary to the UT-MTJ's TMR dependence as shown in Fig.~\ref{fig:size}(b).
-The reduction in the ST-MJT's TMR becomes more pronounced as the device diameter shrinks below 10 nm, suggesting a strong interference between the different nano-domains of the skyrmion on ST-MTJ.
-To understand the TMR decrease with reduced area in the ST-MTJ, we refer the current density at 12 nm and 6 nm diameters in the APC (fig.~\ref{fig:size}(c).
-The maximum value of the current density not only decreases ($\approx 18\%$) but also accompanied by a horizontal shift.
-The reduction in current density in the lower diameter can be attributed to the dominance of boundary effects at smaller sizes.
-But, the horizontal shift in the maxima point of current density along with an increase ($\approx 30\%$) in the current density at origin for 6 nm ST-MTJ, can only be rationalized by the interference between different nano-domains of the skyrmion texture.
-The coupled eigen channels of the traverse Hamiltonians of the ST-MTJ translates interference between different nano-domains as a coupling between regions of higher and lower conduction and allowing the lower conduction pathway to tunnel through alternative routes, thereby enhancing overall conductance.
-Consequently, this interference reduces the disparity in transmission between PC and APC configurations, ultimately leading to the decreased TMR at lower areas along with boundary conditions.
+Figure~\ref{fig:size}(a) illustrates that the charge current density remains independent of the cross-sectional area, as expected, for Sk-MTJs with larger dimensions.
+However, at smaller scales, the pronounced discretization of transverse energy levels ($\epsilon_i$) results in a reduction in charge current density.
+At lower cross-sectional areas, we observe a roll-off in the TMR for the Sk-MTJ.
+In previous attempts to model such systems with micromagnetic contacts \cite{Qt_um_2022}, an effective parallel conductance model was proposed.
+In P. Flauge et al.'s \cite{Qt_um_2022} approach, the current density in each domain is calculated using a 1D NEGF, and the total current profile is subsequently assembled by stitching together the contributions from each domain.
+However, in reality, these domains are interconnected, as represented by the off-diagonal terms in the tight-binding model of the transverse Hamiltonian (Eq.~\ref{eq:HamilF_x}).
+At smaller scales, the effects of this cross-coupling become pronounced, leading to a clear deviation from the effective parallel conductance model.
+This deviation results in a roll-off in TMR, whereas the parallel conductance model predicts the TMR to remain unaffected, as shown in Fig.~\ref{fig:size}(b).
+The reduction in the Sk-MTJ's TMR becomes more pronounced as the device diameter shrinks below 10 nm, indicating strong interference between the different nano-domains of the skyrmion in the Sk-MTJ along with the boundary effect.
+To understand the TMR decrease with reduced area in the Sk-MTJ, we examine the current density at diameters of 12 nm and 6 nm in the PC and the APC (Fig.~\ref{fig:size}(c,d)).
+For the PC, there is an overall reduction in current density, with a particularly pronounced effect near the boundaries.
+In the APC, the maximum current density not only decreases (by approximately 18\%) but also shifts horizontally.
+The reduction in current density at smaller diameters can be attributed to the dominance of boundary effects.
+However, the horizontal shift in peak current density(Fig.~\ref{fig:size}(c)), coupled with an approximately 30\% increase at the center for the 6 nm Sk-MTJ, can be explained only by the interference between different nano-domains within the skyrmion texture.
+The coupled transverse eigenchannels of the transverse Hamiltonian (see Eq. \ref{eq:HamilF_x}) in the Sk-MTJ translates the interference between nano-domains as the coupling between regions of higher and lower conduction (see Fig. \ref{fig:NonUnifrom}).
+This interaction enables lower-conduction pathways to tunnel through alternative routes, effectively enhancing the overall conductance.
+As a result, the interference reduces the transmission disparity between the PC and the APC, ultimately causing a decrease in TMR at smaller areas of the Sk-MTJ.\\